Cedrus logo

 0 milliseconds

-USB Port Latencies
+USB Part 1: Hardware Latencies

 The latency for sending an event code depends on the baud rate selected through the driver.
 At the recommended 115,000 baud rate, the three byte command needed for sending an event marker takes 0.36 milliseconds to transfer.